platform-experience/form-decoration/README.md

 - UI Actions

 It also has it's limitations as well.
 Specifically, there is no way out-of-box to style elements, or to add special functionality (e.g. Google address lookup).
 This means that while a portal can look good, it's appearance is often brought down by the inclusion of the form widget on the page.

-This application is designed to easily allow you to style, and add custom functionality to form fields, whilst retaining the power of the out-of-box form widget.

 ## Installation